bchhabra2490/code-converter-cli/README.md

 ## How It Works

+1. The tool processes the input, which can be a directory, a single file, or multiple files.
-1. The tool scans the input directory and identifies code files based on their extensions.
+2. For directories, it recursively scans and identifies code files based on their extensions.
-2. For each recognized code file, it reads the source code.
+3. For each recognized code file, it reads the source code.
-3. The source code is sent to OpenAI's GPT-4o model with a prompt specifying the source and target languages.
+4. The source code is sent to OpenAI's GPT-4o model with a prompt specifying the source and target languages.
-4. The AI generates the equivalent code in the target language.
+5. The AI generates the equivalent code in the target language.
-5. The tool cleans the response (removing markdown code block markers if present).
+6. The tool cleans the response (removing markdown code block markers if present).
-6. The converted files are written to the output directory with appropriate file extensions, preserving the original folder structure.
+7. The converted files are written to the output directory with appropriate file extensions, preserving the original folder structure for directory inputs.

 ## Implementation Notes